-Three weeks later at the early morning Monday meeting before the store opened, Joe called Old Willie to the front and congratulated him for figuring out his "wait" problem and saving him \$300K.
+Three weeks later at another early morning Monday meeting before the store opened, Joe called Old Willie to the front and congratulated him for figuring out his "wait" problem and saving him \$300K.
 Joe told everyone that customers had complimented him on the positive changes he had made to the elevator area.
 The customers also told Joe that shopping at his store was much more enjoyable than the new Super Discount Store down the street.

 After word had gotten around town, not only did Joe not lose customers; he in fact had a noticeable sales increase.
-All of this was the result of Old Willie's observations and spending less than \$1,000.
+All for Old Willie's observations and spending less than \$1,000.